 So if you’re serious about woodworking, make sure you know how to use this essential tool!

-Now, most of us would already have a finishing sander.
+Now, most woodworkers/DIY-ers would already have a finishing sander.
 If not, you are certainly considering buying one as you are reading this post.
 Check my recommendations for the best finishing sander models available on the market.

 What is an orbital sander?

-The square/rectangular sheet that comes in contact with the wood, moves in small circular motions removing the stock from the surface.
+As mentioned above, the square/rectangular sheet that comes in contact with the wood moves in small circular motions removing the stock from the surface.

 Sizes of Orbital finishing Sander:

 Orbital sanders have been so far claimed as the easiest to use & maintain tools.
-They do come in varieties and are categorized based on their sheet’s size.
+They do come in varieties and are categorized based on their sheet size.